ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  as provided in section seven hundred fifty-three of this article.
   § 4.
 This act shall take effect immediately and  shall  apply  to  all pending proceedings on and after such date.

   PART D

   Section  1.
 Legislative  findings.
 The  legislature hereby finds and declares that:
+ S. 2980--B  12

-  (a) the pool of rent regulated apartments in New York  state  contains an unacceptably high number of apartments in which the current rents are based  on prior rents that exceeded the legal regulated rent at the time they were charged, but for which remedies were limited under the law  in
+  (a) the pool of rent regulated apartments in New York  state  contains an unacceptably high number of apartments in which the current rents are based  on prior rents that exceeded the legal regulated rent at the time they were charged, but for which remedies were limited under the law  in effect  before  the  effective  date of the Housing Stability and Tenant Protection Act of 2019 (HSTPA);
- S. 2980--A  12

- effect  before  the  effective  date of the Housing Stability and Tenant Protection Act of 2019 (HSTPA);
   (b) it is public policy prospectively to reduce, insofar as  possible, those  rents  to  a  level in line with what they would have been in the absence of the unlawful rent setting and deregulations that were permit- ted under prior law to go unremedied, and therefore to impose  the  rent calculation  standards  of  the HSTPA prospectively from the date of its enactment, including in cases where the pre-HSTPA rent has already  been established by a court or administrative agency;
   (c)  the  purpose  of  the  prospective application of the penalty and record review provisions of  the  HSTPA  is  to  prevent  the  perpetual collection  of  unlawful and inflated rents, and to encourage the volun- tary registration of any rent stabilized apartment for which  any  prior annual  registration  statement has not been filed, and to encourage the voluntary recalculation of unreliable pre-HSTPA rents;
   (d) in light of court decisions arising  under  the  HSTPA,  including REGINA  METRO  V.  DHCR, it is public policy that the legislature define clearly the prospective reach of that law,  and  limit,  to  the  extent required by the constitution, the retroactive reach of that law;
-  (e) despite REGINA, the scope of the fraud exception to the  pre-HSTPA four-year  rule  for calculating rents remains unsettled and the subject of litigation, and it is therefore public policy  that  the  legislature codify,  without  expanding or reducing the liability of landlords under pre-HSTPA law, the standard for applying that exception;
+  (e)  despite REGINA, the scope of the fraud exception to the pre-HSTPA four-year rule for calculating rents remains unsettled and  the  subject of  litigation,  and courts have diverged from the controlling authority of THORNTON V. BARON and GRIMM V. DHCR to  impose  a  common  law  fraud standard  that  is not found in these cases and is inconsistent with the intent of the legislature to discourage and penalize fraud  against  the rent  regulatory  system  itself, as well as against individual tenants, and it is therefore public policy that the legislature  codify,  without expanding  or  reducing  the liability of landlords under pre-HSTPA law, the standard for applying that exception;
   (f) the New York state  division  of  housing  and  community  renewal (DHCR) misinterpreted the rent stabilization law for a significant peri- od  of  time with respect to the regulatory obligations arising from the